mrchantey/forky/docs/src/sweet/web/end-to-end.md

 # End-To-End

+> This section is for in-browser end-to-end tests.
+For native end-to-end tests see [fantoccini](../native/fantoccini.md).

 By default web tests run inside the iframe.
 This is great for testing components, but when we want to test a page provided by the server we need a different approach.

 Test cases marked as `e2e` will run in the parent process instead.
 The child `iframe` can be retrieved via `visit()`, at which point you can interact with the underlying document just like with unit tests.